Bekalah/cosmogenesis-learning-engine/README_RENDERER.md

 ## How to use (offline)
 1. Download or clone this repository.
 2. Double-click `index.html` in any modern browser.
 No build steps, bundlers, or servers are required.
-3. If local JSON loading is blocked (common on hardened `file://` contexts) the fallback palette activates automatically, the header reports the change, and the canvas prints "Palette fallback active" near the base.
+3. The palette loader uses module-level JSON import assertions only; if that fails (common on hardened `file://` contexts) the fallback palette activates automatically, the header reports the change, and the canvas prints "Palette fallback active" near the base.

 ## Layer order (back to front)
 1. **Vesica field** — Intersecting circle grid arranged by a `{3 × 7}` cadence.
 A central mandorla glow reinforces the vesica without motion.